neondatabase/website/content/docs/guides/branch-refresh.md

 ## Create a new up-to-date branch without a compute endpoint

-A [Create branch](https://api-docs.neon.tech/reference/createprojectbranch) request creates a branch without a compute endpoint by default.
+The [Create branch](https://api-docs.neon.tech/reference/createprojectbranch) request shown below creates a branch without a compute endpoint.
 The only required parameter is your Neon `project_id`.
 The `project_id` value used in the example below is `purple-bar-16090093`.
 You must also set the `$NEON_API_KEY` variable or replace `$NEON_API_KEY` with an actual API key.

 ```curl
 curl --request POST \